Huegoxaga/notes/embedded/st.md

 - Add include path in the project compiler setting to import newly created header files in the project folder
 - The memory browser window can be used to search for the data store in different memory address
   - right click inside the panel and select column, cell size and radix to change the output data format
+- When connect to multiple devices specify the ST-Link S/N for each device in the debug configuration

 ### STM32CubeMX

 - It makes hardware configuration easy with GUI interfaces
 - It has been integrated with the IDE
   - Click the `.ioc` file to open this tool
+- Project code will be reset and new code will be generated after clicking the save button if configuration are changed here
 - Pinout Config Tab
   - In the microcontroller pinout view, select pin to assign function to it
+  - There are pins that are enabled if initiating all peripherals option is selected when project starts
+    - It will also setup a `UART` connection for console output
+  - In the left panel, enable the connectivity that will be used by the project
+    - For SPI connection, select a connection mode to enable.
+Select the Hardware NSS Signal and the MCU will controls the `CS` line automatically.
+Also change the prescaler in the parameter settings for a desired clock rate
+      - Use GPIO output mode for `CS` line when controling it manually
 - Clock Config Tab
   - In RCC section of the Pin configuration page, select the Crystal mode can enable the option for on-board HSE
   - Bus speed can be multiple by a factor, this is done by using prescaler.